kousw/experimental-dreamtuner/README.md

 Considering the GPU processing time and the dataset's quality and quantity, further training by an individual is deemed challenging.
 While I do not intend to continue development, the implementation is made public.

-The trained Subject Encoder can be downloaded from here.
+The trained Subject Encoder can be downloaded from [here ](https://huggingface.co/kousw/subject-encoder-sd15).
 Replace the Pretrained models under models/dreamtuner with it for use.

 ## Environment